 - Depression

-While symptoms are most severe within the first few days after discontinuation, they can be alleviated with proper care.
+While symptoms are most severe within the first few days after discontinuation, they can be significantly alleviated with proper clinical care.

-Using Xanax for extended periods can lead to physical dependence, where the body becomes reliant on the drug.
-Over time, higher doses are needed for the same effect, increasing the risk of addiction.
+Using Xanax for extended periods can lead to physical dependence, where the body becomes reliant on the drug to function normally.
+Over time, higher doses are needed to achieve the same effect, increasing the risk of addiction.
 Withdrawal symptoms such as anxiety, seizures, and irritability can make it difficult to stop without medical help.

 Taking larger doses than prescribed can lead to tolerance, meaning the user needs more of the drug to feel its effects.
 This increases the risk of dependence, and long-term misuse can result in addiction.
 As tolerance builds, the risk of harmful side effects and overdose also grows.